thanujasiva/sysc-3110-project/README.md

 2. Run the game from GameView.main()
 3. The game first starts with a pop up window asking if the user wants to reload a previous game.
     - If user presses `YES` an Input window comes up asking to input the name of the game that was saved.
-    - If user presses `CANCEL` or `NO` the VERSION window pops up.
+    - If user presses `CANCEL` or `NO` the 'Choose Version' window pops up.
-4. The VERSION window prompts the user to select a version of the Monopoly from a drop down menu.
+4. The 'Choose Version' window prompts the user to select a version of the Monopoly from a drop down menu.
     - User can choose from `Standard`, `Shuffled` and `International` options.
 5. After selecting the version the game then asks for how many total players the user wants to play with, followed by a window which asks for the number of AI players the user wants.
    - If the user fails to choose (i.e. hits cancel or closes the JOptionPane) the game will terminate.